terra-campaigns/degenesis/people/ProtectorateClique/SashaVolkov.md

 details:
 - COSSACK **SCOUT** - Everyone in yours and neighbour clans knows you.
 - DESTROYER - You were once a builder, but a great loss has driven you to tear down everything you once loved.
 You carry a hammer symbolic of your destructive path.
 - COULD BE WORSE - "Bruises fade, cuts close, and bones mend.
 Pain is a warning, not a weakness.
 The character feels it, acknowledges it—but never lets it stop them.
-Pain exists to protect, not to prevent survival." - **You always succeed on STR saves against Critical Damage.**
+Pain exists to protect, not to prevent survival." - **when you fail your STR saves against Critical Damage, consult the Injury table **

 gear:
 - Sledgehammer (d8)